Ideas for best use of 6x3ft space?

 Related Discussions

 Comments (7)Great space - love the brick feature wall!
 I assume you plan to use it as your family/living space.
 Depending on the look you are going for, I might consider adding a nice slab of natural wood counter against the brick wall, below the arch opening with some swivel stools.
 It may help tie in the kitchen to the sitting area, rather than having guests/family sitting with their back to the kitchen -while you're prepping.
 Then use the back wall for leather furniture placement, similar to the furniture used in the staging.
 I like the lived in leather look, just like they have.
 Keep the TV where it is in photos, maybe add a piece like this for that spot.
 It's a modular system so you can customize to your space and TV, size, personal preferences, etc..
 And maybe match the counter wood to the wood used in the furniture.
 I don't know why, (maybe it's the brick and masculine "lofty" vibe) but I also feel an animal print would look just awesome in the space.
-Maybe something like these for your counter stools could be a fun pop!...See Moreliving room ideas - how can I use this space best?
+Maybe something like these for your counter stools could be a fun pop!...See MoreWhat would be the best use of space for this new kitchen space?

 Related Stories